Pen Argyl Area High School: Rivalry

 Pen Argyl has been involved in a long-standing rivalry with Bangor Area High School.
-The football rivalry between these two teams is arguably the most well known aspect of this rivalry.
+The football rivalry between these two teams is arguably the most well-known aspect of this rivalry.
 The game was initially played on Thanksgiving Day, but this tradition ended in the mid-1970s.
 It is now the regular season finale for both teams.
-The to teams first met on the football field in 1920, with 2016 marking the 97th meeting between the Green Knights and the Slaters.
+The two teams first met on the football field in 1920, with 2016 marking the 97th meeting between the Green Knights and the Slaters.
 Despite a decent size difference between the two schools, Pen Argyl leads the overall series 50-44-4.
 They have won 16 of the last 18 meetings.

 Athletic facilities

 The Green Knights football team has their home games at Alumni Stadium, located on the high school campus.
-The stadium has a cement based home section, stretching from goal line to goal line and rising 20 rows above the field.
-A smaller visitors section was installed on the other side of the field in the early to mid 2000s.
+The stadium has a cement-based home section, stretching from goal line to goal line and rising 20 rows above the field.
+A smaller visitors section was installed on the other side of the field in the early to mid-2000s.
 The stadium is also known as "The Hill" because it is located on top of a short but steep hill.
-Alumni Stadium is one of only two football fields in the Colonial League not have stadium lights; the other is Wilson Area High School).
+Alumni Stadium is one of only two football fields in the Colonial League that does not have stadium lights; the other is Wilson Area High School).
 As a result, home games are played on Saturday afternoons.

-Recently, the school refinished and updated their gymnasium floor with a new Green Knight design, donated by the class of 2010.
+Recently, the school refinished and updated their gymnasium floor with a new Green Knight design donated by the class of 2010.